contsili/meg-pipeline/docs/source/2-operationprotocol/kit-operationprotocol.rst

   :alt: AI generated MEG-system image

-The following table sumarises the position of each registered stylus location and whether or not a KIT coil will be placed on that position.
+The following table is a summary of the position of each registered stylus location and whether or not a KIT coil will be placed on that position.

 +-------+-----------------+--------------------------------------+
 | Index | Body Part       | Marker Coil Information              |